Brighton and Sussex University Hospitals NHS Trust: History

-In June 2012 the trust was fined £325,000 by the Information Commissioner's Office after highly sensitive files of tens of thousands of patients, including details of HIV treatment, ended up being sold on eBay.
-In February 2014, the Trust announced it was updating its policy to include e-cigarettes in a blanket ban on smoking in its buildings and grounds.
-It established a joint venture, Frontier Pathology NHS Partnership, with Surrey and Sussex Healthcare NHS Trust in 2015.

 Development programme

 The Trust is undergoing a £484.7 million public capital development programme for the modernisation of the Royal Sussex County Hospital, which has the oldest buildings in the NHS still used for acute care.
 Treasury funding for the redevelopment was approved in May 2014.
 Laing O'Rourke started work on the project in September 2014 by constructing temporary buildings.
-The first phase is due for completion in 2020, with the overall programme due to be completed by 2024.

 After securing agreement from NHS Improvement, the Trust got planning permission in September 2017 for a £30 million redevelopment of the Royal Sussex County Hospital's A&E department, including a new 70 bed short-stay ward.
 A new Emergency Ambulatory Care Unit (EACU) opened in March 2018, where medical and surgical teams work alongside each other to treat emergency patients who do not need to stay in overnight.

 Performance

+The Trust suffered several difficult years from 2014 to 2019.

+A Care Quality Commission report in 2014, said that accident and emergency services at Royal Sussex County Hospital were inadequate for responsiveness, suffered significant pressures and lacked sufficient physical space to deal with the number of patients that attended.
+The trust was one of 26 responsible for half of the national growth in patients waiting more than four hours in accident and emergency over the 2014/15 winter.